Kafka Training: The 6 Most Important Guiding Principles of My Training

 The best equipment doesn’t make you a good coach.
 But a coach without good equipment simply can’t perform anywhere near perfectly.

-Coaching doesn’t end when time is up.
-This is perhaps the most important thing to me.
-I mean it in two ways.
+The coaching doesn’t end when the time is up.
+That may be the most important thing to me.
+And I mean that in two ways.

-All participants receive – in advance or afterwards – a package.
+All participants receive—beforehand or afterwards—a package.
 With a cheat sheet to reference.
 A book.
-Other niceties.
-The training should begin with a good feeling – and end just as well.
+Other small goodies.
+The training should begin with a good feeling—and end the same way.

-For me, training is successful when participants can better apply their knowledge afterwards.
+For me, a training is successful when the participants can apply their knowledge better afterwards.
 I’m interested in how they develop.
-I seek contact – and always remain accessible to them.
+I seek contact—and I am and remain accessible to them.

-As an athlete, a race might end at the finish line.
-With coaching, this is where my aspiration for excellence begins.
-This includes going a few meters further than others.
+An athlete’s race may end at the finish line.
+With coaching, my aspiration for excellence only begins here.
+That includes going a few steps further than others.